The connectivity carcass of a vertex subset in a graph: both odd and even case: A -cactus for all valid cuts of set S

-The algorithm draws each of the laminar valid cuts, one by one, as a closed curve on a plane.
-To begin with, we have a single-node tree storing the entire set $S$, and the region associated with it is the entire plane.
-We pick any laminar valid cut of $S$, say $(S_1,\overline{S_1})$.
-We draw any closed curve on the plane followed by placing all vertices from $S_1$ inside the curve and all vertices from $\overline{S_1}$ outside the curve.
-This results in splitting the plane into two regions separated by this curve that represents the cut $(S_1,\overline{S_1})$.
-Accordingly, the single node is split into two nodes, each corresponding to these two regions.
-We join these nodes by an edge, and this edge represents the cut $(S_1,\overline{S_1})$ in the tree.
-Observe that every other valid cut of $S$ will split exactly one of the two subsets -- $S_1$ or $\overline{S_1}$.
-This is because $(S_1,\overline{S_1})$ is a laminar cut.
-This insight allows us to repeat this step recursively on the two regions until we have drawn all laminar valid cuts of $S$ as follows.
+\begin{enumerate} \item {\em Drawing the 1st laminar valid cut on plane}:~ Let $C_1=(S_1,\overline{S_1})$ be the 1st laminar valid cut of $S$.
+We represent $C_1$ as a closed curve on the plane keeping all vertices from $S_1$ inside the curve, and all vertices from $\overline{S_1}$ outside the curve.
+Refer to Figure \ref{fig:First-step-of-Tell}($i$).
+This curve splits the plane into two regions -- the region inside the curve containing $S_1$, and the region outside the curve containing $\overline{S_1}$. \item {\em Updating the tree:}~The single node of $T_L$ is split into two nodes, each corresponding to these two regions.
+One node stores $S_1$ and the other stores $\overline{S_1}$.
+We join these nodes by an edge, and this edge represents the cut $C_1$ in the tree.
+Refer to Figure \ref{fig:First-step-of-Tell}($ii$) for the resulting tree $T_L$. \end{enumerate}